ul-PCS/UnlinkablePCS/README.md

 To see the prototype in action, you can run the simple test files for any of the four implemented constructions as follows:

 **Original PCS**

 Single test:
 ```
 sudo docker run ulpcs python3 /app/PCS/test.py n
 ```
+where n is the number of attributes and must be an integer, e.g. 5.

 Full test*:
 ```
 sudo docker run ulpcs python3 /app/PCS/full_benchmark.py #begin $end #jump #iterations
 ```
+Where begin represents the minimum number of attributes and end represents the maximum number of attributes.
+The jump variable specifies the jump in number of attributes, and iterations is the average of the selected iteration value.
+In the paper, we reported the following setting: begin=5 to end=50, jump=5 and iteration=100.

 **Generic ul-PCS**

 Single Test:

 ```